reactjs/react.dev/src/content/reference/react/use-server.md

 Notably, these are not supported:
 * React elements, or [JSX](https://react.dev/learn/writing-markup-with-jsx)
-* Functions, this includes component functions or any other function that is not a server action
+* Functions, including component functions or any other function that is not a server action
 * [Classes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Classes_in_JavaScript)
 * Objects that are instances of any class (other than built-ins mentioned) or objects with [null-prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects)
 * Symbols not registered globally, ex. `Symbol('my new symbol')`